Skip to content

 Guatemala

-Antigua, the old capital of Guatemala, is a big city where unspoiled natural landmarks are to be spotted everywhere.
+Antigua, the old capital of Guatemala, is a big city where unspoiled natural landmarks are everywhere.
 Volcanoes surround the old city, creating fascinating scenes that work as splendid backdrops in photos.
-In fact, the whole city became one of the UNESCO World Heritage sites, rapidly becoming one of the most popular cities, not only in Guatemala but in all of Central America.
+In fact, the whole city became one of the UNESCO World Heritage sites, rapidly becoming one of the most popular cities not only in Guatemala but in all of Central America.

-The city pulsates with life, offering a lot of adventurous activities and exhilarating things that will keep you occupied and joyfully immerse in the culture.
-Whenever you decide to fly to Guatemala, we encourage you to pick Antigua to settle in.
-That way, you will take your time exploring the city, given all the fun activities it offers and rich history that you’d like to discover.
+The city pulsates with life, offering many adventurous activities and exhilarating things to keep you occupied and joyfully immerse you in the culture.
+Whenever you decide to fly to Guatemala, we encourage you to settle in Antigua.
+That way, given all the fun activities it offers and the rich history you’d like to discover, you will take your time exploring the city.

 5. Go Swimming in Semuc Champey